Add to bookmarks

 • Early identification may lead to improved patient outcomes8

-• GE Healthcare’s CARESCAPETM monitors software version 3.2 utilizes Medtronic’s INVOSTM parameter to seamlessly monitor regional oximetry for clinicians to drive clinical decision making
+• GE HealthCare’s CARESCAPETM monitors software version 3.2 and above utilize Medtronic’s INVOSTM parameter to seamlessly monitor regional oximetry for clinicians to drive clinical decision making

 Disclaimer: The INVOS™ Regional Oximetry Parameter should not be used as the sole basis for diagnosis or therapy and is intended only as an adjunct in patient assessment.